lsst-dm/dmtn-020/index.rst

 obviously be inappropriate—and a severe source of schedule risk—for the value earned from addressing bugs in existing software to dominate the productivity of the team at the expense of new development.
-We expect that no more than around 30% of schedulable developer time will be dedicated addressing bugs: any more than this must be carefully justified.
+We expect that no more than around 30% of schedulable developer time will be dedicated addressing bugs and performing maintenance: any more than this must be carefully justified.

 .. _sec-cycle-value: